openwisp/openwisp-controller/README.rst

 - ``old_backend``: the old backend of the config object
 - ``backend``: the new backend of the config object

+It is not emitted when the device or config is created.

 ``checksum_requested``
 ~~~~~~~~~~~~~~~~~~~~~~